-- 3.0.
+3.0.
 CLR delivers Bell's (2004:167) hope: 'Let us hope that these analyses [impossibility proofs concerned with local causality] also may one day be illuminated, perhaps harshly, by a simple constructive model.'
-For CLR validates Bell's sentiment (2004:167) inspired by Louis de Broglie that 'what is proved by impossibility proofs is lack of imagination.' - 3.1.
-In the terms of our Abstract: Accepting Bell's principles at $\P 1.2$ but not his false inference in (34) we've refuted Bell's theorem and variants at (22), (39) and (47).
+For CLR validates Bell's sentiment (2004:167) - inspired by Louis de Broglie - that 'what is proved by impossibility proofs is lack of imagination.'

+3.1.
+In the terms of our Abstract: Accepting Bell's principles at $\P 1.2$ - but not his false inference in (34) - we've refuted Bell's theorem and variants at (22), (39) and (47).
 Thus justified in supporting Einstein's world-view: we've completed the QM account of EPR correlations in a classical way; delivered Bell's hope for a simple constructive model of EPRB; justified EPR's belief that additional variables would bring locality and causality to QM's completion.
-We've also refuted claims that such variables are impossible including Mermin (1990) at (47) and this next in general: in the context of Bell's theorem 'it's a proven scientific fact that a violation of local realism has been demonstrated theoretically and experimentally,' (Annals of Physics Editors, 2016).
+We've also refuted claims that such variables are impossible - including Mermin (1990) at (47) - and this next in general: in the context of Bell's theorem 'it's a proven scientific fact that a violation of local realism has been demonstrated theoretically and experimentally,' (Annals of Physics Editors, 2016).

 EPR argued that additional variables would restore causality and locality to QM, after Bell (1964:195).
-We agree; QED.
+We agree; see Appendix also.
+QED.

 3.2.
-Against Bell/d'Espagnat equality-relations, our weaker more-general \sim in (11) relates new (to us) quantum things $q(\lambda)$ to more familiar things $q(\hat{a}^{\pm})$; etc. Without such weaker relations, science would hardly be possible.
+Against Bell/d'Espagnat equality-relations, our weaker more-general ~ in (11) relates new (to us) quantum things $q(\lambda)$ to more familiar things $q(\hat{a}^{\pm})$ ; etc. Without such weaker relations, science would hardly be possible.
 At ¶2.8, d'Espagnat (1979:158) - endorsed by Bell (1980:7) - claims to draw legitimate conclusions from consistent observations under induction.
 Alas, ignoring consistent observations re QM's validity and Bohr's insight, he draws illegitimate conclusions; see ¶2.10.
 At ¶2.22, Bell's first error arises similarly and leads to Bell's (1980:13-15) claim that the factoring of joint EPRB probabilities in accord with stochastic independence is impossible under local causality.
 NB: from (15)-(16) and (22), outcomes A and B would be independent and uncorrelated if, given so A and B are independent but correlated; a big difference.
 Lets' see.

 3.3.
-Given: (i) Bell (2004:240) and "a full specification of local beables in a given space-time region," though such a specification is likely unknowable; (ii) Bell (2014:243) referring to correlations which permit symmetric factorizations as 'locally explicable;' (iii) (Bell (2014:243 again), taking such 'factorizations to be a consequence of local causality and not a formulation thereof'; then:
+Given: (i) Bell (2004:240) and "full specification of local beables in a given space-time region," though such a specification is likely unknowable; (ii) Bell (2014:243) referring to correlations which permit symmetric factorizations as 'locally explicable;' (iii) (Bell (2014:243 again), taking such 'factorizations to be a consequence of local causality and not a formulation thereof'; then:

-\therefore - eliminating unknowable equivalence relations from (49) -: $P(A^+B^+ | E, \hat{a}, q(\lambda), \hat{b}, q(\mu))$ (50)
+$\therefore$ - eliminating unknowable equivalence relations from (49) -: $P(A^+B^+|E, \hat{a}, q(\lambda), \hat{b}, q(\mu))$ (50)

 3.4.
-(49)-(52) illustrates the fact that stochastic independence at the micro-level may reduce to Bayes' Rule at the macro-level.
-This fact also holds if source $\triangleleft E \triangleright$ in (1)-(2) is replaced by a source $\triangleleft W \triangleright$ that emits oppositely-polarized spin- $\frac{1}{2}$ particle-pairs.
-(Then $\langle AB | W \rangle = -\frac{1}{2}\hat{a}\cdot\hat{b}$.)
+(49)-(52) illustrates the fact that stochastic independence at the micro-level may reduce to Bayes' Law at the macro-level.
+This fact also holds if source $\langle E \rangle$ in (1)-(2) is replaced by a source $\langle W \rangle$ that emits oppositely-polarized spin- $\frac{1}{2}$ particle-pairs.
+(Then $\langle AB | W \rangle = -\frac{1}{2}\hat{a}\cdot\hat{b}$ .)
+Further, against Bell, our alternative (local-realistic) factorizations under Bayes' Law are licensed by the experimentally-verified generality of Malus' Law.